Happy 2018 gang! We made it, phew!

-The most profound thing this year taught me is that it’s ok to be seen.
-I used to look at other people who were doing amazing, powerful things in their lives through their work and their generosity towards others and felt intimidated.
-But what came loud and clear this year is that I CAN do amazing things.
+The most profound thing this year taught me is that it’s okay to be seen.
+I used to look at other people who were doing amazing, powerful things in their lives, through their work and their generosity towards others, and I felt intimidated.
+But what came loud and clear last year is that I CAN do amazing things.
 I CAN work from a place of gratitude instead of one of sacrifice.
-There were lots of “me too” moment, meeting people who were doing all of the things I wanted to do.
+There were lots of “me too” moments, meeting people who were doing all of the things I wanted to do.
 When I saw that they could do it, it worked like a mirror for me to see that in myself.

 Being seen is not about pride or vanity but far deeper than that.
 It’s validation from yourself.
 It means that somewhere in the world someone feels the same as you do.
 It means that we’re connected.
 I think giving yourself permission to be seen frees you up to literally live into the visions you have for your life.

 Visibility permeates itself into all areas of life both literally and metaphorically.
 I thought I’d take a bit of time to break it out into all the ways it has affected mine.
 Maybe this will resonate with you too.

 Dealing with some adult stuff last year really made me feel like one.
 I had to step it up and take care of my family emotionally in a way I didn’t know I was prepared to do until I did it.
 I realized that I can be strong when it really matters.